MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-in-visual-studio-step-01-project-and-solution.md

 1. As noted earlier, the `requirements.txt` file specifies the Flask package dependency.
 The presence of this file is what invites you to create a virtual environment when first creating the project.

 1. The single `app.py` file contains three parts.
-First is an `import` statement for Flask, creating an instance of the `Flask` class, which is assigned to the variable `app`, and then assigning a `wsgi_app` variable (which is useful when deploying to a web host):
+First is an `import` statement for Flask, creating an instance of the `Flask` class, which is assigned to the variable `app`, and then assigning a `wsgi_app` variable (which is useful when deploying to a web host, but not used at present):

     ```python
     from flask import Flask